Featuring Magnascent (Nascent) Iodine

 Magnascent Iodine is best taken mixed in water only (not juice or other liquids) and taken 15 to 20 minutes before meals or on an empty stomach.
 Each drop of 2% Magnascent Iodine equals 0.4 milligrams of Iodine.

 One to three drops, twice daily is the label recommendation for Iodine maintenance in one’s body because most people use up between 1 and 2 mg of Iodine each day.
-If, however, you understand the difference between what is needed maintenance and therapeutic nutrition amounts, then you understand that much more Iodine may be desirable to bring your body’s stored Iodine level up from a deficient state to an optimum state.
+Going from an iodine deficient state (which is the case for most people) to a state of having optimal levels of iodine in the body requires much more iodine to be consumed.

 However, don’t be in a hurry.
 Please start at only one drop per day, and work your way up to higher doses.
 The reason is that because Iodine helps cell membranes to have an increased ability to expel toxins from the cell into the bloodstream, you may unleash enough exiting toxins to make you grumpy or very uncomfortable .
 For most people, an increased rate of detoxification causes no problems (and is in fact, very desirable), but, for a minority of people, a rapid change in how many toxins are leaving cells and entering the blood stream is very uncomfortable, especially if their elimination pathways are sluggish, or they are extremely toxic.
 Hence the suggestion to start at a very low dose, and increase from there, always staying in your comfort zone.
 Maximum doses can be as high as 60 drops per day in divided doses (but, again start from a lower amount and work up).

-If you would like to be somewhat scientific in determining an Iodine supplementation goal, the following is a good guide (just follow the steps)
+If you would like to be somewhat scientific in determining an Iodine supplementation goal, the following is a reasonable guide (just follow the steps)

 - First determine your Iodine saturation goal for your body.
 For most adults that number will be between 2,000 mg and 3,000 mg total Iodine storage in the body.
 You can multiply your body weight in pounds by 14.
 So, for a person who weighs 150 pounds, the total desired amount is 2,100 mg.

-- Next, determine your current saturation level with an Iodine Patch Test (this isn’t as scientific as an actual urine excretion measurement, so if you can afford to do that medical test with your doctor, that will be more accurate).
+- Next, determine your current saturation level with an Iodine Patch Test (this isn’t as scientific as an actual urine excretion measurement, so if you can afford to do that medical test with your doctor, you will have a more accurate measurement).
 If the Iodine stain (patch) takes 8 hours to disappear, your saturation is calculated by dividing those hours by 48, i.e. 8/48 = 17 percent.
 That means you would be 83 percent deficient in Iodine.
-So, now multiply .83 * 2,100.
+So, now multiply .83 * 2,100 (our example goal).
 The result is 1,743 mg.
 That’s how much Iodine needs to be added to the body in this example.
 (If you have the medical test done, you will be getting a similar percentage deficiency.)